 Top 19 Ways to get your Guests to Come to your Destination Wedding

 Now, how do you get your loved ones to actually take the time to fly out to your Caribbean wedding ceremony?

 You’ll have to live with the fact that some people won’t be able to make it to your event because of financial costs and the strain of taking time off of work.
 However, with careful planning you can make it much easier for your friends and family to say, “Yes, I’ll make it!”

-1. As soon as you have decided on the date of the wedding, please send out a ‘SAVE THE DATE’ notice.
+1. Save the date.
+As soon as you have decided on the date of the wedding, please send out a notice.

 5. Create events that your guests can also enjoy.
 You are asking friends and family to use their vacation time to attend your wedding so be mindful of this.